autocrypt/autocrypt/doc/level1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For level 1 MUAs, the Autocrypt recommendation for a message composed
-to multiple recipients, we derive the message's ``ui-recommendation``
+to multiple recipients, we derive the message's recommendation from
-for the message from the recommendations for each recipient
+the recommendations for each recipient individually.

-individually.
+The aggregate ``target-keys`` for the message is the merge of all
+recipient ``target-keys``.

+The aggregate ``ui-recommendation`` for the message is derived as
+follows:

 1. If any recipient has a ``ui-recommendation`` of ``disable``, then
    the message's ``ui-recommendation`` is ``disable``.